genFD/code-journey-notes/notes/04-building-UI/02-react/01-react-introduction/Part I/projects-notes/pizza-menu-project.md

 }
 ```

-The final version of our `menu component` :
+The final version of `menu` component :

 ```jsx
 function Menu() {